 In a visit to the palace, you will go through a number of rooms, each decorated according to its purpose.
 The oddest is the hunting room, and the stunner is the library of marble floor, with more than 36,000 leather bound books with gold engravings, lined in rococo style shelves.

-The palace was also the setting for José Saramago’s fourth novel, Baltasar and Blimunda.
-It’s a love story that intertwines with historical characters and the construction of the palace.
+The palace was also the setting for Baltasar and Blimunda by José Saramago.
+The novel tells a love story intertwining historical characters and the palace construction.
 With this novel, the Portuguese Nobel laureate achieved widespread recognition.

 Price: Palace – €6, Basilica – free